 They have a pretty decent American wine and beer list, with selections including many Sonoma and Napa Valley brands and beers like Samuel Adams and Bud Light.
-Try one of the specialty cocktails like the Shandy or the Warm Washington Cider topped with Baker’s Creme.
+Try one of the specialty cocktails like the Innkeeper’s Shandy or the Gold Rush with crystallized ginger.

 The Skipper Canteen is a good place for finding unique options in Magic Kingdom for food, as well as drinks.
 If you’re planning on dining as a couple or with adults only, try to get a table in the back room away from most of the families.